 The only issue with our top hotel pick is that it’s not within walking distance to Munich’s old town or the main train station (where many people arrive in Munich).
 You might prefer one of these hotels.

 Das Schreder Hotel

 If you don’t mind staying in a guest house further out of the city, you could try Das Schreder Hotel.
 It is located a 30-minute walk from public transport and at least 9 km from central Munich, so it would take a little more effort to get around and you may need to drive.
 However, the hotel provides bicycle rental and has a green rooftop garden if you want to relax.
-Nevertheless, the hotel is one of the most eco-friendly and green in Munich, so it’s worth considering.
+Nevertheless, the hotel is one of Munich’s most eco-friendly and green, so it’s worth considering.